-With our active shareholding approach, we seize the opportunity to be a sustainability partner to our portfolio companies and ensure that our values and ethical principles are trickled down to them.
-We typically have board representation, allowing us to be active, supportive, engaging, and close to the companies.
+With our active ownership approach, we seize the opportunity to be a sustainability partner to our portfolio companies' leadership and ensure that our values and ethical principles are trickled down to them.
+We typically have board representation, allowing us to be active, supportive, engaginged, and close to the companies.
 We spend time on the ground with our companies multiple times a year across the VEF team, and in between those on the ground meetings, we are never further away than a Zoom call.
-We have set a minimum standard for all our portfolio companies with the VEF ESG Principles and VEF Responsible Finance Principles (see page 12 below) and require all portfolio companies to formally commit to these.
+We have set a minimum standard for all our portfolio companies with the VEF ESG Principles (see page 14 below) and VEF Responsible Finance Principles and require all portfolio companies to formally commit to these.

-We conduct a yearly sustainability and compliance assessment of portfolio companies, including collecting data directly from the portfolio companies to ensure that we are up to date with any sustainability issues that may arise and to track their progress.
+We conduct a yearly sustainability assessment of portfolio companies, including collecting data directly from the portfolio companies to ensure that we are up to date with any sustainability issues that may arise and to track their progress.